rafaelfcardoso/kairo-ios/scratchpad.md

 - Provide a way to exit/close chat overlay (e.g., X button or swipe down).

 ### Project Status Board (Chat Sessions & History)
+#### Phase 1: Essential Implementation
-- [ ] Define `ChatSession` data model and `ChatSessionsViewModel`.
+- [x] Define `ChatSession` model and `ChatSessionsViewModel` with session management
+- [ ] Implement ChatGPT-style New Chat Flow (GlobalChatInput & NewChatScreen UI and logic)
+- [ ] Update `GlobalChatViewModel` to start and select a new chat session on send
-- [ ] Integrate session management into chat overlay and sidebar.
+- [ ] Integrate session management into chat overlay and sidebar
+- [ ] Add basic XCUITest for chat send and keyboard dismissal
-- [ ] Implement "New Chat" and session selection UX.
+- [ ] Add UI test to verify AI responses appear correctly in chat session UI
-- [ ] (Optional) Add local persistence for sessions.
+- [ ] Add unit test for GlobalChatViewModel response-handling logic

+#### Phase 2: Premium Enhancements
+- [ ] Implement subtle transition from GlobalChatInput send to NewChatScreen overlay
+- [ ] Animate the overlay transition for a seamless UX
-- [ ] Add UI affordance to exit/close chat overlay.
+- [ ] Add XCUITest for overlay transition and keyboard dismissal edge cases
-- [ ] Test: create, switch, delete, and persist chat sessions.
+- [ ] Add local persistence for chat sessions (UserDefaults or local file)

 ### Success Criteria
 - User can start new chats, switch between past chats, and see chat history in the sidebar.